THE TIKI HUT, THE POLYNESIAN ROOM, TOWN AND COUNTRY HOTEL (1961–now)

 San Diego Fire Department officials soon put a stop to that, and Riki Tiki was relocated to good ol’ terra firma.
-The pavilion and Riki Tiki have survived under various names to this day.
+The Tiki Hut was demolished in 2019 as part of Town and Country’s expansion.
+Riki Tiki was moved to a poolside spot near the Regency Tower.

 The Polynesian Room was a large event space in the Town and Country Hotel’s attached convention center addition.